react-cosmos/react-cosmos/docs/migration.md

 A rough outline for this release:

-1. Get the alpha in the user's hands, make sure everything webpack-related works well with the new plugin.
+1. Get the beta in the user's hands, make sure everything webpack-related works well with the new plugin.
 1. Close long-standing issues that were already addressed in this version (eg. PnP support).
 1. Get feedback and add customization to the Vite plugin.
 1. Document, get feedback and and stabilize the plugin APIs.